gSchool/ada-developer-skills/03-unit3-roundtable-guides/05-wk16-react-intro.md

-# Tuesday 12/17: Intro to React
+# Friday 12/18: Intro to React

 Please [submit a question](https://airtable.com/shrOEPwWbMZXxXlTt) the day before the roundtable discussion group.